 Motorcycles may be the most fun on the road.
 But bike riding carries a significant risk of injury.
 Unfortunately, the risks of such an accident increase if passengers ride on the back.
 Bikers can inadvertently lose control.
 If such an event happens, the riding passenger may have the right to seek compensation.

-The risk can become revealed by the recent events.
+The risk can become revealed by recent events.
 In May, a Wisconsin woman passed away after being thrown off of a motorcycle.
-As a matter of fact, she was riding on as a passenger according to Madison media.
+She was riding on as a passenger, according to Madison media.
 Unfortunately, inexperienced drivers, other drivers, and faulty equipment or maintenance can dramatically increase the risk of accidents.
-In fact, it happens all the time.
+It happens all the time.

 Motorcycle riders not used to riding with passengers ignore shifts in the center of gravity or distractions.
-In fact, the operator must make sure and have the passenger lean into the corners along with the operator.
-Failure to have a system of instruction quickly leads to speed wobbles and results in the vehicle throwing, or tossing the occupants into the air.
+The operator must make sure and have the passenger lean into the corners along with the operator.
+Failure to have a system of instruction quickly leads to speed wobbles and results in the vehicle throwing or tossing the occupants into the air.

 However, motorcycle passengers can take steps to avoid accidents too.
 Both parties have a duty and obligation to all fellow citizens to behave reasonably.
 For example, both parties must take precautions to protect others.
 So they must understand the basic physics and mechanics of two persons on a two-wheeled vehicle.

-Most of all, when traveling and cornering at high speeds both occupant and operator must lean together.
-Passengers, or course, should make sure not to distract the driver or try to reach in front of them either.
+Most of all, when traveling and cornering at high speeds, both occupants and operators must lean together.
+Passengers, of course, should make sure not to distract the driver or try to reach in front of them either.

 The passenger should have a system worked out to tell the driver they need to pull over to rest.
 Also, passengers should sit as still as possible.
 And all involved should avoid sudden movement.
 Passengers must lean with the driver into turns to assist their movement.